pokersu/openai/README.md

 # chatgpt command line tool

 a chatgpt tool based on command tool.
-It can avoid the need to frequently switch agents in use. and you can based on this tool build other application, just need call this shell script and handle the result in your application.
+It can avoid the need to frequently switch proxy software in use. and you can based on this tool build other application, just need call this shell script and handle the result in your application.

 and even you can use it in you iphone shortcut command, in your shortcut command app call your server ssh. and use shortcut command by siri